OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 **CentOS/RHEL Package Description**

-The packages for the OpenNebula front-end and the virtualization host are as follows:
+The packages for the OpenNebula frontend and the virtualization host are as follows:

 * **opennebula**: Command Line Interface.
 * **opennebula-server**: Main OpenNebula daemon, scheduler, etc.